ChaoZhang173/MRI-Recon-Image-Reader/README.md

 ### Common Issues

+1. **ModuleNotFoundError**:
-1. **ModuleNotFoundError**: Ensure the conda environment is activated
+   - Make sure the correct conda environment is activated
 2. **File not found**: Check that both `.cfl` and `.hdr` files exist
 3. **Memory issues**: Large datasets may require sufficient RAM